discordjs/guide/guide/interactions/autocomplete.md

 # Autocomplete

-Discord now provides you with the option to add autocomplete to your slash commands.
+Slash command options provide the feature of autocomplete.
 In this section we'll cover how to both add autocomplete support to your command and also how to respond to it.

 ::: tip
 This page is a follow-up to the [interactions (slash commands) pages](/interactions/registering-slash-commands.md).
 Please carefully read those first so that you can understand the methods used in this section.
 :::

 ::: warning
-Make sure that you're on version 13.3.0 or above before trying this.
+Make sure that you're on discord.js version 13.3.0 or above before using autocomplete.
 :::

 ## Preparing commands